Don Colliver

 Colliver

-Donald “Don” Colliver has been involved in the energy usage and efficiency of buildings for over 40 years.
-He is Professor in the Biosystems Engineering Department, and formerly Director of Graduate Studies in the BAE Department and Director of the Kentucky Industrial Assessment Center at the University of Kentucky.
+Donald “Don” Colliver has been involved in the energy usage and efficiency of buildings for over 45 years.
+He is Professor Emeritus of the Biosystems Engineering Department, University of Kentucky.
+He was formerly Director of Graduate Studies in the BAE Department and Director of the Kentucky Industrial Assessment Center.
 He is a licensed Professional Engineer in the Commonwealth of Kentucky.

-Professionally Don has conducted and managed extensive research in energy usage in buildings and industrial facilities, solar energy, air infiltration and ventilation, building codes, and the analysis of climatological data for determination of design weather conditions.
+Professionally Don has conducted and managed extensive research in energy usage in buildings and industrial facilities, solar energy, air infiltration and ventilation, building codes, the analysis of climatological data for determination of design weather conditions, and decarbonization of buildings.
 His team developed the first dehumidification design weather data that was published in the 1997 ASHRAE Handbook – Fundamentals.

-He served as Director of the KY Industrial Assessment Center from 2014-2021 and participated in over 80 energy assessments in industrial facilities that have resulted in implemented recommendations that save on average $110,000 per year per plant.
-In November 2019 he designed and installed a ground-mounted 10.2kW solar photovoltaic system for his house which has resulted in a maximum monthly electric bill of $19 since then.
+He served as Director of the KY Industrial Assessment Center from 2014-2021 and participated in over 80 energy assessments in industrial facilities.
+In November 2019 he designed and installed a ground-mounted 10.2kW solar photovoltaic system for his house which has resulted in a maximum monthly electric bill of $21 since then.

 Topic